Ngo-The-Trung/todo/README.md

   - What have I done last quarter?
   - Last year?
   - Range?
-- COmmand to change parent_id
+- Command to change parent_id
 - When creating a task, I think I should start with a note immediately
 - Better output format.
 For starter, each note should be properly separated
+- "leaves" should have optional depth parameter